-As far as on-site SEO factors go, title tags are one of the most important elements that communicate to search engines what your link is about.
+Regarding on-site SEO factors, title tags are one of the most important elements that communicate to search engines what your link is about.
 For best WordPress SEO practices, avoid displaying your site name at the beginning of the link title.
 You can change your title tags using WordPress SEO plugins, such as Yoast, which allow you to customize your posts’ SEO titles.

 - Alt Attributes

 Because images can be visually powerful and engage readers, posts with images rank higher than posts without images.
-However, images have to be SEO optimized by adding names and Alt tags to them.
+However, images must be SEO optimized by adding names and Alt tags.
 Alt tags contain an image’s description, which permits search engines to index them and display them in web searches.
-What’s more, Alt tags provide a text alternative of the image for screen reader users (like blind and visually impaired people).
+What’s more, Alt tags provide a text alternative to the image for screen reader users (like blind and visually impaired people).